- Clayton Heights 188 St Physiotherapy & Sports Injury Clinic

 How does Chinese Medicine Acupuncture work?

 Acupuncture aims at causing a healing reaction in the body itself.
 Acupuncture does not treat diseases directly.
 It helps the body itself cure the disease by acupuncture stimulation inducing a healing response.
 In other words, it makes our body’s natural healing system work.

 The human body’s natural healing system starts to work when the parasympathetic nerve of the autonomic nervous system is stimulated.
 The body is under the control of the parasympathetic nerve, which promotes a relaxation response and a healing response as well.
 The human body self-diagnoses and heals itself with the help of acupuncture.
 Acupuncture helps the body get back into balance.

 Acupuncture treatment makes qi (vital energy) smooth.
 By controlling the energy flow it has the positive effect of adjusting the balance among the internal organs and curing some diseases of the body as well.

 Acupuncture is highly effective in relieving pain in a way to stimulate the release of the body’s natural pain-relieving chemicals.
 This effect can be 1000 times stronger than morphine.

-Acupuncture assists in the contraction or expansion of the blood vessels and facilitates blood circulation.
+Acupuncture assists in the contraction or expansion of the blood vessels and facilitate blood circulation.
 It helps prevent or treat vascular disease.
 Acupuncture has a significant impact on metabolism.
 It helps urination, moves the bowels and promotes or inhibits perspiration.
-It can also aid in weight loss or gain depending on body constitution.
+It can also aid in weight loss or gain depending on the body’s constitution.

 Acupuncture is used for the following systems: